Morgantown has a vibrant arts community including an active arts guild, actors, theatre and more.

-Doyle Lee, this week’s featured artist, is constantly reading books on new techniques, new materials to work with or studying other artist work and styles.
+Doyle Lee is constantly reading books on new techniques, new materials to work with or studying other artist work and styles.

 “I am 73 years old, and I am just like a kid when it comes to learning about art,” Lee said.

 Lee started drawing with pencil and paper when he was 3 years old.
 He said he remembers it because he drew some chickens and dogs on the back of an envelope belonging his dad.
 When his dad asked why he did that it hurt his feelings, but “I have been at it ever since,” Lee said.

 When he was about 14 or 15 he saw a picture of Abraham Lincoln in a newspaper with a question “Can you draw?”
 The picture had to be enlarged to five inches tall, so Lee drew it and sent it in.
 A week or two later representatives from the Art Institute paid him a visit.
 Lee said he has really appreciated what he learned during those two years of correspondence.

 Beginning in 1975 he took four semesters in the use of acrylics through a Western Kentucky University art class presented at the Butler County Public Library.